-Vgotsky (1978) also argued that all mental functions were impacted by culture and society, and were social in origin (Jones and Brader-Areje, 2002).
-Dialogue with college counselors may also contribute meaning to aspiring college counselors who work with substance abusing college students in this way.
+Vgotsky (1978) also argued that all mental functions were impacted by culture and society and were social in origin (Jones and Brader-Areje, 2002).
+Dialogue with college counselors may also contribute meaning to aspiring college counselors who work with substance-abusing college students in this way.
 Indeed, even member checking and reflexive journaling are consistent with Vgotsky's premise and social constructivism.
 For instance, each of these validity mechanisms to check meanings and understandings with participants also secures viability of the ideas presented within a study (Jones and Brader-Araje, 2002).
 Constructivism and phenomenology have similarities and differences.
-In Phenomenology reduction occurs when information is treated by bracketing, or put into various categories.
+In Phenomenology, reduction occurs when information is put into various categories.
 This is done to increase understanding prior to moving into the second part of phenomenology.
 The second part is edetic deduction, or the process of capturing the essence of an experience.
 Essences may change over time or situations.
-Phenomenology helps to bring hidden meanings out of ambiguity, by describing and exploring phenomena.
-According to Rockmore (2011), phenomenology is a form of constructivism, though other philosophers on the subject may have their own ways of characterizing it which are viewed as more inclusive.
-This way of examining and interpreting is a useful lens directed toward college counselors and the

-substance abusing college students they serve.
+Phenomenology helps to bring hidden meanings out of ambiguity by describing and exploring phenomena.
+According to Rockmore (2011), phenomenology is a form of constructivism, though other philosophers on the subject may have their own ways of characterizing it that are viewed as more inclusive.
+This way of examining and interpreting is a useful lens to direct toward college counselors and the substance-abusing college students they serve.

-A lack of consensus exists among addiction professionals about what addiction is, and what it is not.
-There is also discrepancy on best practice.
-This poses a significant gap in the literature, and a worthy research problem.
-That is especially the case for college counselors who work with substance abusing college students.
-College counselors who work with substance abusing college students could benefit from being asked about their lived experiences working within that population.
+A lack of consensus exists among addiction professionals about what addiction is and what it is not.
+There is also discrepancy on best practices.
+This poses a significant gap in the literature and is a worthy research problem.
+That is especially the case for college counselors who work with substance-abusing college students.
+College counselors who work with substance-abusing college students could benefit from being asked about their lived experiences working within that population.

-According to Kohn (2012), drug use by ages 12 and older was 8.9%.
+According to Kohn (2012), drug use by children ages 12 and older was 8.9%.
 By 2007, the costs of crime, health care, and lost productivity related to drug abuse and reported cases was $193 billion.
-Approximately 40% of attrition rates, or students who withdraw from college, is due to substance abuse issues, according to Sullivan and Risler (2002).
+Approximately 40% of students who withdraw from college is due to substance abuse issues, according to Sullivan and Risler (2002).
 Those college students who do leave college generally do so after the first year, allowing college counselors only a narrow window of opportunity to address particular problems (Sullivan and Risler, 2002).